echobom/UERANSIM-wiki/Installation.md

 3. **nr-binder** | A tool for utilizing UE's internet connectivity.
 4. **libdevbnd.so** | A dynamic library for nr-binder

 Run `nr-gnb` and `nr-ue` to start using UE and gNB.
-More details about them can be found on Usage documentation.
+More details about them can be found in next steps.

 `nr-binder` and `libdevbnd.so` are only required for binding UEs internet connectivity to an arbitrary application, and generally not used.